xaviersolau/BlazorJsonLocalization/README.md

 > **Warning: the Json file should use UTF8 encoding in order to easily handle accents or specific character set.**

 The Json file need to be declared as *Embedded resources* in order to be shipped in the Assembly.
-You can do it this way in your csproj file:
+You can do it this way in your csproj file specifying every json file manually:

 ```xml
   <ItemGroup>